[Coronavirus] WHO warning on lockdown mental health

 Meanwhile, the European Federation of Psychologists Association believes that online consultations, particularly via video chat, can provide a feasible alternative to deliver psychological care and therapy during this pandemic.

-"Mental health should be part of the public health repose to Covid-19," stressed the mental health expert from WHO Aiysha Malik, who believes that health workers and children are among the groups psychologically most-affected by this crisis.
+"Mental health should be part of the public health response to Covid-19," stressed the mental health expert from WHO Aiysha Malik, who believes that health workers and children are among the groups psychologically most-affected by this crisis.

 Doctors at risk too

-Besides the clinical pressure that medical professional face every day at work, they are also considered to be a high-risk group.
+Besides the clinical pressure that medical professionals face every day at work, they are also considered to be a high-risk group.
 One-in-10 coronavirus cases registered in Europe are from this sector.

 On Thursday, a dozen of European organisations representing health professionals urge countries to ensure adequate working conditions.